Make-School-Courses/FEW-1.2-JavaScript-Foundations/class-03/README.md

 What is an object?

-Objects are collections and name spaces.
+Objects are collections and namespaces.
 An object is a collection of properties (variables) and methods (functions).
 A namespace gives you one name to access items in the collection.

 Why make Objects?